 **Disclaimer: These multiples have been provided for educational purposes only.
 As such, the information provided does not constitute valuation advice and should not be acted as such.
 These multiples do not represent the valuation opinion of Peak Business Valuation or any of its valuation professionals.
 Instead, you should seek the guidance and advice of a qualified business valuation professional with respect to any matter contained in this article.

-There are countless more factors to take into consideration, but this will provide you the basis of what your company is worth.
+There are countless factors to take into consideration.
+However, this will provide you with the basis of what your company is worth.
 If you are searching for a more extensive valuation, schedule your free consultation!

-Competition within the industry is based mainly on price, quality of service, and customer loyalty.
-Repeat customers are derived through the quality of service.
+Next, competition within the industry is based mainly on price, quality of service, and customer loyalty.
+However, repeat customers are derived through the quality of service.
 Loyalty is developed over time and results in favorable reviews through word-of-mouth and online reviews.
 In order to create loyalty, you need customers.
-The average percentage of revenue devoted to marketing is 4.7%.
+A great way to find customers is through marketing techniques.
+Similarly, the average percentage of revenue devoted to marketing is 4.7%.
 For more information see The Value of Customer Loyalty.

 Lastly, understand how to market your range of services in a bundle package.
-Several of the companies offer landscaping and pest extermination services to maintain a higher profit margin and a competitive edge.
+In regards to pest control, several companies offer landscaping and pest extermination services to maintain a higher profit margin and a competitive edge.

-There are many service offerings within the pest control industry.
+Lastly, there are many service offerings within the pest control industry.
 By adding one or two more service offerings, you could increase cash flow and expand your customer base.
-One of the fastest-growing niche service offerings is bedbug exterminations.
-Bedbug exterminations for commercial buildings grew by 4.4% in 2016.
-Bedbug removal is costly for the average consumer, so targeting commercial would result in additional revenue.
+In addition, one of the fastest-growing niche service offerings is bedbug exterminations.
+For instance, bedbug exterminations for commercial buildings grew by 4.4% in 2016.
+Bedbug removal is costly for the average consumer.
+Therefore, targeting commercial businesses would result in additional revenue.